-Montana uses the Continuum of Care model that originated with U.S. Department of Housing and Urban Development, with the goal of supporting the transition of homeless individuals into stabilized self-sufficiency in affordable housing.
+Montana uses the Continuum of Care model that originated with H UD with the goal of supporting the transition of homeless individuals into stabilized self-sufficiency in affordable housing.
 It is important to note that the Montana Continuum of Care feels that multiplying a single night's data into an annual estimate does not necessarily result in an accurate representation.